univention/ucsschool-id-connector/docs/development.rst

 Dev VM
 ------

-You need to install the ID-Connector app through the appcenter on your development vm.
+You need to install the |IDC| app through the appcenter on your development vm.

 When started through the appcenter use the following to enter the container of the app: